TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

     *   Watches
     *   View all Gifts

-Near YouFind a StoreBack

-X

-UP TO 70% OF WOMEN'S APPARELSHOP ALLSELECT STYLESUP TO 70% OF WOMEN'S APPARELSELECT STYLESSHOP ALL
+Near YouFind a StoreBack UP TO 70% OFF WOMEN'S APPARELSHOP ALLSELECT STYLES UP TO 70% OFF WOMEN'S APPARELSELECT STYLESSHOP ALL

 *   SPECIAL DEAL!